Nebulanomi/05.Azure_Networking_Exercises/README.md

             az vm create --resource-group $ResourceGroup --name $VmName --image UbuntuLTS --vnet-name $VnetName --subnet $SubnetName --admin-username $AdminUser --admin-password $AdminPassword

+    5. Removed the NSG created from the VMs creation.
-    5. Peered the new "Vnet2" vNET with the "Hub" vNET.
+    6. Peered the new "Vnet2" vNET with the "Hub" vNET.
-    6. Allowed access and traffic forwarding between vNETs.
+    7. Allowed access and traffic forwarding between vNETs.
-    7. Verified the "Effective Routes" on the NIC of the new VM for "Peered vNET".
+    8. Verified the "Effective Routes" on the NIC of the new VM for "Peered vNET".
-    8. Altered the NSG to allow SSH to the new VMs public IP.
+    9. Altered the NSG to allow SSH to the new VMs public IP.
-    9. Accessed the "Vnet2" VM with its public IP and pinged the "Hub" VM's private IP.
+    10. Accessed the "Vnet2" VM with its public IP and pinged the "Hub" VM's private IP.
-    10. Accessed the "Vnet2" VM with its public IP and could not ping the "Mgmt" VM's private IP.
+    11. Accessed the "Vnet2" VM with its public IP and could not ping the "Mgmt" VM's private IP.
         Note: It doesnt work because transitive peering is not allowed.

 #### [06.
 NVA CSR1000v:](https://github.com/binals/azurenetworking/blob/master/Lab%2006%20NVA%20CSR1000v.pdf)

-    1. Deployed an NVA (Metwork Virtual Appliance) to "Vnet1".
+    1. Deployed a NVA (Metwork Virtual Appliance) to "Vnet1".
         Note: In this case I deployed the Cisco Cloud Services Router 1000V from the Azure Marketplace.

     2. Added it to a new Resource Group ("RG-Csr").